mandiant/capa/README.md

 +-------------------------------------------------------+-------------------------------------------------+
 ```

-# download
+# download and usage

 Download stable releases of the standalone capa binaries [here](/releases).
 You can run the standalone binaries without installation.
-See [doc/installation.md](doc/installation.md) for details on using capa as a library in another project.

 Alternatively, you can fetch a nightly build of a standalone binary from one of the following links.
 These are built using the latest development branch.
 - Windows 64bit: TODO